nixworks/public/news/2010/03/19/README.md

 ##### Ethiopia
 ### [Ethiopian Prime Minister Meles Zenawi says radio station the Voice of America (VOA) is promoting "destabilising propaganda" that is inciting genocide in his country. ](/news/2010/03/19/ethiopian-prime-minister-meles-zenawi-says-radio-station-the-voice-of-america-voa-is-promoting-destabilising-propaganda-that-is-inciting.md)
-_Context: Voice of America, Prime Minister, genocide, Ethiopia, Meles Zenawi_
+_Context: genocide, Ethiopia, Voice of America, Prime Minister, Meles Zenawi_

 ##### Egypt
 ### [Egyptian mosques pray for President Hosni Mubarak&mdash;who is ill and whose health is taboo&mdash;as images of his recovery in Germany are broadcast on television screens, boosting stock markets. ](/news/2010/03/19/egyptian-mosques-pray-for-president-hosni-mubarak-mdash-who-is-ill-and-whose-health-is-taboo-mdash-as-images-of-his-recovery-in-germany-are.md)
-_Context: mosque, German, Hosni Mubarak, President, Egypt_
+_Context: mosque, President, Egypt, Hosni Mubarak, German_

 ##### Switzerland
 ### [Switzerland ceases to deport asylum seekers in response to the death of a Nigerian man at Zrich Airport as he was being forcefully deported.
 Nigeria condemns the occurrence. ](/news/2010/03/19/switzerland-ceases-to-deport-asylum-seekers-in-response-to-the-death-of-a-nigerian-man-at-zurich-airport-as-he-was-being-forcefully-deported.md)